 Here we provide important questions which should be prepared for the 1 mark questions set to be asked in class 10 Mathematics exam.

-- In CBSE class 10 Mathematics exam 2019, Section-A will contain 6 questions of 1 mark each.
+- In CBSE class 10 Mathematics exam 2020, Section-A will contain 20 questions of 1 mark each.
+These one mark questions can be asked in different formats like, mcqs, fill in the blanks, on word answer type questions, etc.

 Some sample questions from the set of Important 1 Mark Questions for CBSE Class 10 Mathematics Exam, are given below: